Write for Literary Ladies Guide

-By Nava Atlas | On | Comments (12)
+By Nava Atlas | On June 1, 2017 | Updated September 17, 2024 | Comments (22)

 The authors listed must be deceased, since our mission is to focus on our literary foremothers.
-Fortunately, there are many more women writing today than there were even in the recent past, and to have entries on living writers would be overwhelming.
+Fortunately, there are many more women writing today than there were even in the recent past, so to have entries on living writers would be overwhelming.

-Please contact us first, though, to make sure no one else has claimed the author you may be interested in writing about.
+Please contact us first to make sure no one else has claimed the author you may be interested in writing about.
 Submissions should be in the form of a word doc, and we will edit and post on our end.
 If you have a site or blog, we’d of course be glad to link to it, and include your brief bio.

 There’s no upward word limit, but posts should be at least 700 words.
+You need not supply images.

 We’re also looking for posts on feminism and feminist topics as they relate to women’s classic literature and the authors on this site.